 \end{lemma}

-\begin{proof} Assume a seed $S_1$ with support in $[s,\infty)$ has $2^m$ predecessors.
+\begin{pf} Assume a seed $S_1$ with support in $[s,\infty)$ has $2^m$ predecessors.
 Form a seed $S$ by adding the configurations of $S_0$ and $S_1$.
-Then, by Lemma~\ref{predecessors-and-links} and Lemma~\ref{duality}, $S$ has the same level-$2^m$ link as $S_0$, and therefore, by Lemma~\ref{blocker-ether}, is a replicator with the same ether $\eta$.
-In the rest of the proof we apply this fact to random seeds.
+Then, by Lemmas~\ref{predecessors-and-links} and~\ref{duality}, $S$ has the same level-$2^m$ link as $S_0$ and, therefore, by Lemma~\ref{blocker-ether}, is a replicator with the same ether $\eta$.
+In the rest of the proof, we apply this fact to random seeds.

-Suppose now $\xi_0$ is a uniformly random seed in $\seeds_{[0,L]}$, with $L$ large enough so that $L-s\ge 2^{m+1}$.
-Let $\xi_0'$ (resp.~$\xi_0''$) be the random seed that agrees with $\xi_0$ on $[0,s-1]$ (resp.~$[s,L]$) and vanishes elsewhere.
-Then,
+Suppose now $\xi_0$ is a uniformly random seed in $\seeds_{[0,L]}$, with $L$ large enough so that $L-s\ge2^{m+1}$.
+Let $\xi_0'$ (resp., $\xi_0''$) be the random seed that agrees with $\xi_0$ on $[0,s-1]$ (resp., $[s,L]$) and vanishes elsewhere.
+Then